1and1/Troilus/README.md

 #User-defined types support
 -------

-to use the user-defined types support a Java class which represents the user-definied type has to be implemented.
+to use the user-defined types support a Java class which represents the user-defined type has to be implemented.
 The fields to be mapped have to be annotated with `@Field`

 ``` java